acdha/restful-bag-server/Use Cases/Archivematica.rst

 ===================
 Archivematica is an open-source digital preservation system that is still undergoing active design and development (http://archivematica.org).
 Release 0.7-alpha was made available February 18, 2011.
 Development is led by Artefactual Systems (http://artefactual.com) in collaboration with a number of archives and libraries.

 Archivematica's primary design principles are ISO-OAIS functional model compliance, digital curation micro-services, and UNIX pipeline (stdout/stderr).
-The primary function of Archivematica is to process Submission Information Packages (SIPs), apply media-type preservation plans and create high-quality, repository-independent Archival Information Packages (AIP) using METS, PREMIS and Bagit (http://archivematica.org/overview).
-Archivematica also uploads Dissemination Information Packages (DIP) containing descriptive metadata and web-ready access copies to an online access system (e.g. ICA-AtoM, Dspace, ContentDM, etc.).
+The primary function of Archivematica is to process Submission Information Packages (SIPs), apply media-type preservation plans and create high-quality, repository-independent Archival Information Packages (AIPs) using METS, PREMIS and Bagit (http://archivematica.org/overview).
+Archivematica also uploads Dissemination Information Packages (DIPs) containing descriptive metadata and web-ready access copies to an online access system (e.g. ICA-AtoM, Dspace, ContentDM, etc.).

 Archivematica and Bagit